Food-Ninja/WebKat-MealRobot/docs/Experiment.md

       <img width="30%" src="img/sqlcutcocu.png"/>
 </p>

-In this figure, you can see three different parameterisations for the same generalised plan:
+<font size=3>In this figure, you can see three different parameterisations for the same generalised plan:
 The left picture shows the default implementation for *cutting*, where a single slice at the end of the cucumber is cut off.
 In the middle, the task variation *slicing* is executed.
 Here, multiple cuts beginning at the end of the cucumber are performed to create multiple slices with similar length.
 On the right, the task variation *halving* is shown.
-For this task, a single cut in the middle of the cucumber is done.
+For this task, a single cut in the middle of the cucumber is done.</font>